EOSEssentials/EOS-Proxy-Token/README.md

 If you want to be sure the person you're sending tokens to can't steal your RAM send it through the `safetransfer` account and add the user you want to send tokens to as the memo.

+Once we are sure this contract is stable the keys to the account will be set to dummy keys. ( making no one able to change it )

 **IMPORTANT: Do not interact with dapps through this.
 If you do they will act as if they are interacting with this contract, and not with you.**